mapio/hg-sap/README.md

 	$ hg-sap work public
 	*** Squasing 'work' revs 8d89cd5a6f4b:8d89cd5a6f4b in 'public'...   done!
 	*** Revs in 'work':
-	8d89cd5a6f4b Version 4
+	f258fed5de13 Version 0
-	6b4fa3685130 Version 3
+	4417615f6ecb Version 1
 	29ccfc46fbfa Version 2
-	4417615f6ecb Version 1
+	6b4fa3685130 Version 3
-	f258fed5de13 Version 0
+	8d89cd5a6f4b Version 4
 	*** Revs in 'public':
-	b967a0910e60 Squashed from 8d89cd5a6f4b to 8d89cd5a6f4b
+	f258fed5de13 Version 0
 	a83aa5aaacab Squashed from 4417615f6ecb to 6b4fa3685130
-	f258fed5de13 Version 0
+	b967a0910e60 Squashed from 8d89cd5a6f4b to 8d89cd5a6f4b

 ## Exercising Mercurial

-As a side tool, developed in order to test `hg-sap`, in `test/functions` you can find a set of shell functions to exercise Mercurial in a randomized way.
+As a side tool, developed in order to test `hg-sap`, in the [test/functions](test/functions) file you can find a set of shell functions to exercise Mercurial in a randomized way.

-That is to say, you have a function to:
+That is to say, in such file you can find a function to:

-- `add` a file (with random name and contaning random text),
+- `add` a file (with random name, and contaning random text),
 - `remove` a file (at random),
 - `edit` a file (adding, or deleting lines at random, containing random text),
 - `rename` a file (choosen at random, in another with a random name),
-- `work` that performs a random numer of the previous actions (choosen at random).
+- `work` that performs the previous actions (choosen at random).

 All functions operate on a repository named after the `$REPOSITORY` environment variable.
 For example, you can run it as: